-The 9377-FB Fieldbus Barrier module(s) may be fitted or removed without the need to isolate trunk power.
+The individual 9377-FB-R Redundant Fieldbus Barrier module(s) may be fitted or removed without isolating the trunk power.
 The trunk connections to the barrier module on the carrier have spark suppression by design and cannot cause ignition while they are being connected or disconnected.